-A powerful thick-walled round keep dating from around 1200, characteristic of the Welsh Borders, on a large earthen mound within a stonewalled bailey.
+A powerful thick-walled round keep dating from the mid-12th century, characteristic of the Welsh borders, on a large earthen mound within a stone-walled bailey.
 Set in the beautiful Olchon valley, with magnificent views of the Black Mountains.

 Read more about the history of Longtown Castle.

-The Longtown Castles Project, a local community project supported by the Heritage Lottery Fund, are conducting some interesting research and excavations to discover more about the origins of Longtown Castle and nearby Ponthendre Motte.
+The Longtown Castles Project, a local community project supported by the Heritage Lottery Fund, have conducted some interesting research and excavations to discover more about the origins of Longtown Castle and nearby Ponthendre Motte.
 Find out more about the project.

 Before You Go